Mind your own business

 India maintains a professional relationship with both the United States and Iran, but that does not translate into leverage for mediation.

 Pakistan and Iran have a cordial relationship and share a 900km long border.
-They have a significant Shia population.
+Pakistan also has a significant Shia population.
 These give Pakistan a different kind of access and relevance.

 Also during the negotiation process, India cannot be easily ‘bounced around’, making India a less convenient mediator.
 Pakistan, in contrast, may be seen as more flexible and situationally aligned.